 NH Birding Vacations & Bird Viewing Locations

 New Hampshire is a popular state for birdwatching.
-NH Birding Vacations are becoming increasingly popular as more amateur and professional photographers take to the scenic NH woods,streams, and forests in search of rarely seen birds.
+NH Birding Vacations are becoming increasingly popular as more amateur and professional photographers take to the scenic NH woods, streams, and forests in search of rarely seen birds.
 There are several birding hot spots in New Hampshire.
-The far northern region is where many migrating birds spend spring and summer.
+The far northern region is where many migrating songbirds spend spring and summer.
+Every season brings different bird species – enjoy the birds of New Hampshire.
 Please share your NH birding comments.
 To feature your business, contact us.

 New Hampshire Birding